EchoLynx-s/ccna-basic-switch-end-device-config-cheat-sheet-2025/README.md

 End goal: a switch with secure administrative access whose configuration is **properly saved** and ready for reloads or power loss.

+---
+## 2.6 Ports and Addresses

+Topic objective: Understand how IP addresses, interfaces, and ports fit together so you can see **where** traffic goes and **how** devices connect.

+At this point you should be able to look at a PC or switch, check its IP settings, and know:

+- what network it lives on
+- which gateway/router it uses to leave that network
+- which physical/logical port traffic is using

+---

+### 2.6.1 IP Addresses

+IP addresses are how devices find each other end-to-end across a network or the internet.
+Every end device that talks on an IP network needs an address.

+Examples of devices that need IPs:

+- Computers (workstations, laptops, file/web servers)
+- Network printers
+- VoIP phones
+- Security cameras
+- Smartphones and tablets
+- Mobile handheld devices (e.g. wireless barcode scanners)

+#### IPv4 basics

+- IPv4 addresses are written in **dotted decimal**: `a.b.c.d`
+  - Each part (octet) is 0–255.
+- IPv4 in this course is always used together with:
+  - **Subnet mask** – identifies the *network* vs *host* portion.
+  - **Default gateway** – router IP used to reach remote networks.

+Example PC IPv4 config:

+- IP address: `192.168.1.10`
+- Subnet mask: `255.255.255.0`
+- Default gateway: `192.168.1.1`

+Here:

+- `192.168.1.0/24` is the network.
+- `.10` is the host address on that LAN.
+- `192.168.1.1` is usually the router interface on that LAN.

+#### IPv6 basics

+IPv6 is the newer IP version gradually replacing IPv4.

+- 128-bit address written in **hex**, groups separated by colons `:`.
+  Example: `2001:db8:acad:10::10`
+- A **prefix length** (like `/64`) plays the role of the subnet mask.
+- You still normally configure:
+  - IPv6 address
+  - Prefix length
+  - Default gateway (often a link-local like `fe80::1`)

+Example PC IPv6 config:

+- IPv6 address: `2001:db8:acad:10::10`
+- Prefix length: `64`
+- Default gateway: `fe80::1`

+IPv6 addresses are not case-sensitive – `ABCD` and `abcd` are treated the same.

+---

+### 2.6.2 Interfaces and Ports

+To actually move bits around, you need **interfaces** (ports) and **media** (cables/wireless).

+Common network media:

+- **Copper** (twisted pair) – e.g. Ethernet cables (UTP)
+- **Fiber-optic** – long distance, high bandwidth
+- **Coaxial** – less common in modern LANs
+- **Wireless** – Wi-Fi, cellular, etc.

+Key differences between media types:

+- **Maximum distance** the signal can travel
+- **Environment** where they can be installed (indoor, outdoor, noisy, etc.)
+- **Amount of data / speed** they can carry
+- **Cost of cable + installation**

+Each link needs:

+1. A **specific media type** (copper, fiber, wireless), and
+2. A **matching interface** on the device (RJ-45 port, SFP fiber port, Wi-Fi NIC, etc.)

+#### Switch ports and SVIs

+Cisco IOS **Layer 2 switches**:

+- Have many physical **Ethernet ports** for devices and uplinks.
+- Forward frames using **MAC addresses** – they do *not* need an IP address just to switch traffic.

+For management, switches use **Switch Virtual Interfaces (SVIs)**:

+- An SVI is a **virtual Layer 3 interface** created in software (no physical port).
+- It lets you manage the switch over the network using IPv4/IPv6 (SSH, Telnet, web, etc.).
+- Default SVI: `VLAN 1` – comes “out of the box” on most switches.

+Notes:

+- The IP address you configure on the SVI is for **remote management**, not for normal L2 switching.
+- A pure Layer 2 switch can forward frames even **without** any IP configured; the IP is just so *you* can reach the CLI remotely.

+---

+### 2.6.3 Check Your Understanding – Ports and Addresses

+NetAcad gives you a short quiz here (3 questions, 70% to pass).
+Use this checklist before/while you answer:

+- Can I explain the difference between:
+  - IP address
+  - Subnet mask / prefix length
+  - Default gateway?
+- Do I know which devices need IP addresses on a LAN?
+- Do I know why a switch might have:
+  - Many physical ports **but only one SVI** for management?
+- Can I distinguish between:
+  - Copper, fiber, and wireless in terms of distance/speed/cost?

+If you can answer those confidently, you’re in good shape for this section.